Take your Star Wars figures outside, like when we were kids.

 Thankyou for playing outside!

-For our final entry into PLAY OUTSIDE for 2017 we present a mix of photos sent to us from various listeners.
+We present a mix of photos sent to us from various listeners.
 We are really overwhelmed by the response we got for our request for photos of your Star Wars action figures in the outdoors!
 It’s great to see that for alot of people we’re never too old to take our toys outside and play with them.
 Thank you to everyone that sent us photos or tagged us on social media.
-As summer winds down, have a look at this last batch of photos and do what we’ve done: get inspired!
+Whether it’s summer or winter, anytime is a good time to PLAY OUTSIDE!

 First Order On D’Qar